Equity Release Gifting Options For Your Friends And Family

 Flexible Lifetime Mortgages

-With this option, you can pay some or all of the interest the lifetime mortgage accrues each month, with the option to revert it onto interest roll-up should you begin to experience difficulty keeping up with the monthly interest payment.
+With this option, you can pay some or all of the interest the lifetime mortgage accrues each month, with the option to revert it to interest roll-up should you begin to experience difficulty keeping up with the monthly interest payment.
 An alternative is an interest-only lifetime mortgage, which requires a commitment to make monthly interest payments on the loan approved.

 Top Considerations For Equity Release Gifting